 A list of acronyms commonly used by the Colorado Department of Education.

 Find helpful information about Special Education topics.

-Education Program (IEP)
+- Individualized Education Program (IEP)

 Find the Colorado IEP forms, an overview of the special education process and an IEP video for families and educators.